Last updated on 7 October 2021

 Heed the doctor’s recommendation.
 If you are concerned about scarring, seek the doctor’s input on recommended creams and lotions.
 Protect the scar from the sun with sunscreen and covered clothing.

-However, should you be in doubt over the severity of your injury, make your way down to the A&E to seek immediate medical attention.
+However, should you have any questions or concerns about the severity of your injury, make your way down to the A&E to seek immediate medical attention.